evieklaassen/tomato-disease-classifier/README.md

 #### Fine-Tuned VGG16

 VGG-16 is a convolutional neural network that is 16 layers deep.
 The fine-tuned model classifies 10 classes(of diseases) instead of the 1000 categories it was trained on.
 To do so, we replaced the final classifier layer with a linear layer going from 4096 features to 10 features.
 To finetune the model, we trained different layers at different learning rates (1e-4, 5e-4, 1e-3).
 The later the layer, the more we adjusted the features.
-At the end of 5 epochs, we achieved a train accuracy of 99.39% and a valid accuracy of 97.20%.
+At the end of 5 epochs, we achieved a train accuracy of 99.39% and a validation accuracy of 97.20%.

 #### GoogleNet

 GoogLeNet is a 22-layer deep convolutional neural network based on the Inception architecture.
 By using the Inception modules, the network can choose between multiple convolution filter sizes in each block.
 We used a pretrained version of the network trained on ImageNet for our disease classification task.
-At the end of 5 epochs, we achieved a train accuracy of 98.14% and a valid accuracy of 96.40%.
+At the end of 5 epochs with a learning rate of 0.001, we achieved a train accuracy of 98.14% and a validation accuracy of 96.40%.

 #### Partially Frozen ResNet18

 ResNet-18 is a convolutional neural network that is 18 layers deep.
 We loaded a pretrained version of the network and we replaced the final classifier layer with a linear layer going from 512 features to 10 features for our classification task.
 We "froze" the model by turning off gradients for all the parameters.
-WE then re-initialized the last layer for our task.
-At the end of 5 epochs, we achieved a train accuracy of 85.84% and a valid accuracy of 85.86%.
+We then re-initialized the last layer for our task.
+At the end of 5 epochs with a learning rate of 0.001, we achieved a train accuracy of 85.84% and a validation accuracy of 85.86%.

 #### Model Performance